Levedi: Name and title

 The only source of Levedi's life is the De administrando imperio, a book written by the Byzantine Emperor Constantine Porphyrogenitus around 950.
 According to one theory, the name is derived from the common Slavic word "Lebedi", swan.
 According to historian Omeljan Pritsak, Levedi's name―which was actually a title―derived from the Turkic expression "alp edi", or "brave lord".
-(Note: Regardless of its origin, scholars have warned against taking a name's etymology as automatically showing the bearer's ethnicity.
-The Hungarians cohabited for centuries with the Turkic people, who gave them a significant genetic, linguistic and cultural contribution.
-About 10% of Hungarian word roots is Turkic; pastoral terms are most Turkic in origin, and agricultural terms are 50% r-Turkic.
-Many Hungarian names, and also animal and plant names, are of Turkic origin, and tribal names were no exception.
-Indeed, the majority of tribe names were of Turkic origin.
-Through the 18th and into the 19th centuries it was debated whether to classify the Hungarian language as Turkic.
-The historical social structure of the Hungarians itself was of Turkic origin.
-Likewise, Slavic language also had an influence on Hungarian.
-In spite of all this, the Magyars are not a Turkic nor a Slavic people.)
 The Hungarian historian Gyula Kristó, who refuses Pritsak's theory, says that Levedi's name is connected to the Hungarian verb "lesz" ("be").
 Other scholars agree that the origin of the name is probably Finno-Ugric.
 It derives from "the participle of the old lesz ('will be') verb lës (meaning levő - 'being') with the diminutive suffix -di."
 A similar proper name (Lewedi) was recorded in a Hungarian charter, issued in 1138.

 It has also been put forward that the land, Lebedi, did not derive its name from the chieftain, but the other way around.
 Thus, the voivode had gotten his name from the land.
 However, Kristó says that this would be in contrast with the source and the Hungarian practice of giving names.

 Levedi bore the title "voivode", which is of Slavic origin.
 When using that title, Porphyrogenitus always referred to the heads of the seven Hungarian tribes.
 Historian Dezső Paizs says that Levedi was the head of specifically the Megyer tribe (one of the seven ancestral Hungarian tribes), but his theory has not been widely accepted.